IDMNYU/audiolab/docs/synths.md

 The **Wavolver II** ...

+The Wavolver is a novel, versatile waveshaper that generates a special kind of double-pulse waveform along with an extra folded-wave section added between the pulses.
+It generates a wide range of timbres from a gentle sine or triangle wave to a very rich signal with multiple zero-crossings per cycle.

+The module can be driven by any continuously varying signal.
+For simplicity let's assume a Tri wave at the input.
+The circuitry works by only passing the input signal when its amplitude (positive or negative) is above a threshold set by the Pulse Width control.
+When it's below the threshold the output signal is zero.
+This is shown on the left side of the following figure.
+The signal consists of steeple-shaped pulses that can be swept from narrow for high harmonic content to full width, which results in a triangle wave ("Width" and "Width mod" controls).
+This represents a wider range of timbres than from the familiar rectangular pulse generators, which give a square waves at full width.

+In addition to the double-pulse generator, the Wavolver has circuitry to generate a series of evolving folded waves between the pulses.
+These are mixed into the output via the "Fold mix" control.
+The right side of the above figure illustrates the folding at a 50% level for two different pulse widths.
+The folder output is available separately to allow individual processing of the double pulses and the folds.

+The double-pulse signal consists of a positive pulse and a negative one, and the resulting signal has odd harmonics only.
+The capability to produce waves with strong, odd-only harmonics is practically never seen in classical VCO/waveshaper designs.
+There is a wide area of timber space available here that has been largely ignored.
+Adding the folder output produces high-energy even harmonics in the signal's spectrum.

+In the Wavolver II there are several ways to modify the basic waveforms discussed above.
+First, the amplitude of the second pulse can be continuously tuned from -5V (as shown above) to +5V ("Pulse 2 amp" control).
+At full positive amplitude, the signal has two identical positive pulses, resulting in a signal at twice the frequency of the driving signal.
+Waves with the second harmonic stronger than the fundamental are musically useful, as some acoustic instruments (bowed strings) share this characteristic.

+Another way to change the basic waveforms is to add a DC voltage offset to the input signal ("Offset" and "Offset mod" controls).
+A positive offset makes the first pulse stronger and wider and at the same time it make the second pulse weaker and narrower.
+Again, this adds even harmonics into the output spectrum and results in some interesting timbres, especially when modulated.
+The graphic below illustrates these modifications.

+Finally, the waveshape can be modulated by modulating the input waveform.

 <img src = "./img/sergefritz_1_3.png" width="50%" title="Wavolver II" alt="Wavolver II">

 1. Pulse width knob (sums with *2* x *3*)